cohere-ai/cohere-toolkit/README.md

 ![](/docs/assets/toolkit_graphic.png)

-- **Interfaces** - any client-side UI, currently contains a web app and Slack bot.
+- **Interfaces** - any client-side UI, currently contains two web apps, one agentic and one basic, and a Slack bot implementation.
-  - Defaults to Cohere's Web UI at `src/interfaces/coral_web` - A web app built in Next.js.
+  - Defaults to Cohere's Web UI at `src/interfaces/assistants_web` - A web app built in Next.js.
 Includes a simple SQL database out of the box to store conversation history in the app.
-  - You can turn on the Assistants view that uses `src/interfaces/assistants_web` instead.
+  - You can change the Web UI using the docker compose file.
 - **Backend API** - in `src/backend` this follows a similar structure to the [Cohere Chat API](https://docs.cohere.com/reference/chat) but also include customizable elements:
   - **Model** - you can customize with which provider you access Cohere's Command models.
 By default included in the toolkit is Cohere's Platform, Sagemaker, Azure, Bedrock, HuggingFace, local models.
 [More details here.](/docs/command_model_providers.md)
   - **Retrieval**- you can customize tools and data sources that the application is run with.